morgangraphics/ansible-role-nvm/README.md

 ## Example Playbooks

 #### Super Simple
-Include the role as is and it will install latest LTS version of Node.js
+Include the role as is and it will install the latest LTS version of Node.js

 ``` yaml
 - hosts: all